Posted by jenstar

 Baby-step your way into AMP

 You don’t have to implement AMP across the entire site at once.
 You can choose to test it out on a few pages first, or convert sections at a time so the errors are less daunting.
-Those errors would also be cleaned up as you roll out the next section of the site to AMP.
+Then those errors would also be cleaned up as you roll out the next section of the site to AMP.

 It can take up to a week or so for AMPs to show up in Google Search Console, so it’s important that you go back and check which AMP errors show up on your site.
 There are some common errors, usually related to markup used in themes or missing logos, but Google’s help documents are fairly intuitive.